TEM

 Tempus AI Grew Revenue 83% But Is Still Burning $112 Million a Year in Cash

 Tempus AI has beaten earnings estimates for four straight quarters, improving EPS from -$0.24 to -$0.04 in less than a year.
-Wall Street responded with a consensus price target of $75.43, implying 71% upside from today's $44.16.
-There's just one problem: the company burned $112 million in cash over the trailing twelve months, and nothing about the latest Gilead collaboration suggests that number is about to shrink.
+Wall Street responded with a consensus price target of $75.43 — 71% above today's $44.16.
+There's one problem: the company burned $112 million in cash over the trailing twelve months.
+Nothing about the latest Gilead collaboration suggests that number is about to shrink.

 Tempus AI, Inc. (TEM) — stock analysis